skellis46/finger-pointing-moon/case-for-support.md

 ## Reference:

 [^doc]: Insert key references here about documentation in practice-research.
 Include JAR and CP as notable exemplars.

+[^fetish]: Add list here incling J. of Embodied Research, JAR, and any version of REF.
+Not surprising because mostly artist-scholars are artists who end up in the university and just want to get to do their practice.
+The 'market' of journals is simply responding to the desires of artist-scholars

+[^theory]: practice-research has (of course) a long history with building relationships with theory.
+Not as a way to oppose, confront or build theoretical understandings, but more as a way to prop up the academic status of the work.

 [^ek1]: e.g Midgelow [-@midgelow_introduction_2019];